tony-albanese/ci-project-1/README.md

 All Pages were run through the [W3C HTML Validator](https://validator.w3.org/) and showed no errors.
 CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) and showed no errors.

+## Version Control Strategy
+Git was employed in this project and the project code hosted on [GitHub](https://github.com/).
+I used branches in order to keep the main branch as "pure" as possible.
+The strategy was to have each branch dedicated to one feature or fix.
+For example, coding the landing page or coding the structure page.
+I did not always stick to this strategy.
+There is a branch called re-design that has far too many commits.
+Ideally, these would be broken down further so that each branch is self explanatory as to what it is responsble for.
+Once I was satisfied at a particular stage of a branch, I would navigate to GitHub, click on my repository, select the branch, and create a pull request.
+GitHub would then check if there are no conflicts and indicate if the branch could be merged into main.
+(One can choose which branch to merge into.)
+Once the pull request is created, I navigated down, wrote a comment, and clicked on the green Merge button and the commits would be merged into the main branch.

+I tried to keep commits as atomic as possible - focusing only one one element or feature at a time.
+This was not always the case, but most of the commits are realtively small changes.

+### VCS in the GitPod IDE
+To make a commit, I clicked on the branch icon in the sidebar of the ide.
+There, one could see all the files that had changed since the last commit.
+To stage commits, I clicked on the plus icon next to the file that I wanted to stage.
+If I thought changes in different files should be commited together, I added multiple files.
+Occasionaly, after adding a bug or a breaking change, I would discard my changes by clicking in the left curly arrow icon.
+I then added a commit message in the textfield at the top of the sidebar which was as descriptive and brief as possible.
+I then clickd on the Commit button.
+To push, I clicked on the three dot icon and selected push.
 ## Deployment

 ### Project Creation